 When ordering iOS app test automation, a client expects to receive a reliable and stable product that can be safely submitted for publication in the store.
 And a tester should try to meet the expectations of a client fully.
 How to guarantee the success of testing?
-First of all, you need to choose the right tools that will provide high-speed and correct results.
+First of all, you need to choose the right tools that will provide high-speed and correct results for automated tests.
 In this article, we will describe the key features of 10 tools that are useful for iOS testers.

 Table of Contents